mendix/docs/content/howto/integration/consume-an-odata-service-developer-flow.md

 * Have a URL of a valid published OData v3 or v4 metadata contract:

-	* An example OData service URL which will not be published in your organization's Data Hub is decribed in [Sample file from OData.org](#sampleODataservice).
+	* An example OData service URL ???which will not be published in your organization's ???Data Hub is decribed in [Sample file from OData.org](#sampleODataservice).

 	* An example is given for a simple Mendix app in [Mendix Published OData Service](#how-to-file).